So what is the Port Elgin Curling Club?

 Is it SAFE to curl in view of the Covid Pandemic?

-The PECC is committed to providing a safe curling environment and is adhering to protocols and standards as defined by Curling Canada, the Ontario Curling Association and the Ministry of Health.
+The PECC is committed to providing a safe curling environment and is adhering to protocols and standards as defined by Curling Canada, the Curl Ontario and the Ministry of Health.
 These standards and protocols can be found on the PECC website and they will be updated in accordance with Public Health directives.
 At a time when travel and participation in other activities is limited, the PECC will be a safe environment in which you can be active and social.

 Do I need any experience?

 Absolutely not.
 You can join an eight week Learn to Curl program at the beginning of the season if you like, however if you just want to dive into a league, there are lots of us who will give you a hand and teach you on the fly.

 Can I give it a shot before I commit?

 Yes, there will be Open House on Saturday November 7th from 10:00 am to 2:00 pm.
 We invite you to join us, take to the ice and throw some rocks.
 Alternatively, give us a call and schedule a time the following week – Try Curling Week – to come out as an individual or with your neighbours, friends, team or colleagues – one of our experienced members will take you through the basics.

 We offer an eight week Learn to Curl program starting on Tuesday November 10th.
 Our friendly trainers will lead you through a program designed to equip anyone – irrespective of age, aptitude, social, competitive – with the fundamentals.
 The program costs $125, however this fee will be deducted from the membership fee if you join.

 Can I play on a team with my friends and colleagues?

 There are leagues on the various days of the week, both daytime and evening, that cater to different interests, levels of competitiveness, and time commitments.
 You can join as an individual or a couple – we’ll pair you up with others or, you may join as a team.